umbraco/UmbracoDocs/Umbraco-Cloud/Getting-Started/The-Umbraco-Cloud-Portal/index.md

 Managing your individual projects has been made even simpler with Umbraco Cloud.

-In the project view you will have a quick overview of the environments in your project
+In the project view, you will have a quick overview of the environments in your project.

 ![Project overview](images/project-overview.png)

 * Environment status
 * Links to **backoffice**, **frontend** (View page) and the **environment history**
-* Get URL for cloning down to your local machine
+* Git URL for cloning down the environment to your local machine
-* Option to restart environments
+* Option to restart environment
 * Access to Power Tools

 Aside from these features, it's also from the project view that changes are deployed from one Cloud environment to another - find out more in the [Cloud-to-Cloud](../../Deployment/cloud-to-cloud) article.

 From [Settings](../../Set-up/project-settings) - in the top-right corner - you'll find a lot more options to configure your project.

+## The chat

+In the bottom-right corner of the Umbraco Cloud Portal, you'll find a chat-bubble.
+This is where you will be able to reach out to the Umbraco HQ Support Warriors should you have any questions regarding your Umbraco Cloud projects.

+Note that with the Starter plan you are only entitled to support regarding specific Cloud issues.
+If you are a Professional plan you will also be entitled to support regarding implementation and issues with the CMS.

+Read about the [Umbraco Cloud plans](https://umbraco.com/pricing/) to learn more about this.

 ## Your Umbraco Cloud profile

-You can find your Umbraco Cloud profile in the top-right corner.
+You can find your Umbraco Cloud profile in the top-right corner the portal.

 ![settings](images/profile.png)